 When choosing one of these backpacks to carry dogs, make sure that you choose a pack large enough for your dog to be able to turn around and lay comfortably.
 You don’t want him to be cramped and uncomfortable.

-One such product in this style is the Casual Canine Ultimate Backpack.
-This pack retails for around $70 on most websites.
-Although it appears to come in only one color – navy blue – it has an expandable front panel that allows your dog a little more wiggle room when it’s set down.
+One such product in this style is the Texsens Pet Expandable Backpack Carrier.
+This pack retails for around $400 on most websites.
+Although it appears to come in only one color – black and orange – it has an expandable front panel that allows your dog a little more room to wiggle when it’s set down.

 “Head free” backpacks to carry dogs